Skip to main content

 • Review converted files before relying on them.
 Conversion may not always produce perfect results.

-• You must only upload files you own or have permission to use.
-You are responsible for the content of files you upload.
+• You must only use files you own or have permission to use.
+You are responsible for the content of files you process.

 Section 01